pjakiela/ECON523/exercises/R4-DD2.md

 the `tba`, `sba`, and `friend` variables.
 Use this variable to replicate Table 6, Panel B, Column 1.
 Store your results.

+Hint: use `pmax()` to calculate the within-row maximum across multiple columns.

 #### Part (e)

 Use `left_join()` to combine the results from your four regression specifications.
 The code below